rainDelay9/lemontime/README.md

 Since the data held in the database is conducive to sharding, one approach can be to split it between N tables, based on the modulo N of the ID.
 If we assume UUID4s are distributed evenly (fair assumption), then each shard will hold ~the same amount of timers, mitigating the first problem.
 This solution also has its share of problems, as changing N might prove tricky.
 (If id=17 and N changes from 9 to 11, then the shard changes from 8 to 6) For problem 2 quotas can be increased, or sharding can be split across accounts.
 In the end, if we are looking at supporting a truly gigantic number of timers, perhaps serverless is not the way for us, or at least Lambda is not.
 (Fargate is great)

+### Edge cases

+-   Current solution may malfunction with immediate (0 hours, 0 minutes, 0 seconds) and 1-second (0 hours, 0 minutes, 1 second) timers.
+This is because these timers are valid, but can be saved to DB after the relevant second trigger already happened.
+This can be solved by checking if timer is a 0-second (resp.
+1-second) timer in POST route lambda and then firing it imediately (resp. waiting one second and then firing it) by sending it as a message to Fire SQS queue.

+-   If some AWS services (like writing to DynamoDB on POST message) are delayed, for whatever reason, short timers (2-3 second ones) can be registered only after their respective second has passed. (since computing the exact second to fire is done prior to writing to DB for obvious reasons) A solution to this can be some cleanup application that runs in 1-minute intervals and checks for unfired timers from the past 90 seconds.
+This solution will require a small change in DB schema.

 ## Installation & Deployment

+Note that there's no real need to deploy to your personal account.
+I have a personal account and can deploy the solution there. (and have deployed it there) I have a 10$ limit on my account but testing the solution cost me 0.14$ so far so I think I can manage.

 ### Prerequisites